SupremeSpookmaster/Chaos-Fortress/README.md

  - **[HairyPairy](https://gamebanana.com/members/1289258)** (Creator of the **[Nikolai Belinski as the Heavy](https://gamebanana.com/sounds/27837)** voice pack, which I used as the source of Kranz's voice)
  - **Fred Tatasciore** (Voice actor for Nikolai Belinski, the source of Kranz's voice)
 </details>

+# *NOTICE*
+This game mode is currently incompatible with 64-bit servers due to gamedata incompatibility.
+I am in the process of reducing gamedata usage so that everything will remain entirely functional when 32-bit is deprecated, but this will take some time.
+This notice will be deleted when compatibility issues are resolved.